 Some cryptocurrency exchanges ban VPN IP address ranges as a countermeasure against scammers and bots.
 It's very likely that the hackers have used free VPNs already and got their IP address ranges blacklisted, which would mean that you can't re-access the site.
 Paid VPNs, however, invest a great deal into their services, so you're far less likely to run into similar issues with a paid provider.

-Cryptocurrencies and VPN go hand in hand.
-Not only can you make your transactions more private and easier, but it also makes more sense to pay for a VPN with cryptocurrency.
+Cryptocurrencies and a VPN go hand in hand.
+With a provider like NordVPN, not only can you make your transactions more private and easier, but it also makes more sense to pay for a VPN with cryptocurrency.
 That way, you're protecting your digital belongings and are taking back control of your anonymity.

 What is the best VPN for crypto trading?